 Gain a better understanding of various types of gears and bearings.
-Learn about the limitation and capabilities of rolling element bearings and the gears that they support.
-Grasp and understanding of how to properly apply the best gear-bearing combination to any gearbox from simple to complex.
+Learn about the limitations and capabilities of rolling element bearings and the gears that they support.
+Grasp and understand how to properly apply the best gear-bearing combination to any gearbox from simple to complex.

 Upon completion, you will be able to: